Skip to main content

 Lap Lap

-Vanuatu's national dish - a baked pudding made with grated yam, banana, manioc, or taro mixed with coconut milk and salt, wrapped in banana leaves and baked in an earth oven or on hot volcanic stones.
-Available at Mangoes Restaurant in Port Vila.
+Vanuatu's national dish: a baked pudding of grated yam, banana, manioc or taro worked together with coconut milk and salt, then wrapped in banana leaves and cooked in an earth oven or over hot volcanic stones.
+Mangoes Restaurant in Port Vila serves it.

 Tuluk